DRIVER-EU/test-bed-design/doc/trial-owners.md

 ## 3.2 Use Case: Assessing solutions using a Trial

 In order to run a Trial, the same process as described above is followed.
-The main difference is that more services and solutions will be added, and in many cases, perhaps for security reasons, the Test-bed is run locally on the internal network.
-Basically, instead of only using the Test-bed core's services, a more complete Test-bed is required, also containing the observer tool, AAR, and Scenario Manager.
+The main difference is that more services and solutions will be added, and in many cases, the Test-bed is run locally on the internal network.
+So instead of only using the Test-bed core's services, a more complete Test-bed is required, also containing the observer tool, AAR, and Scenario Manager.

 In addition, the Test-bed is needed already well-before the final Trial date, since:

-- The scenario must be created iteratively.
+- The scenario is created iteratively.
 - Not all solutions or simulators are already able to connect to the Test-bed.
 So even before the first dry-runs, solutions and simulators should be able to test their connection and integration.

 Typically, setting up the Test-bed for a Trial would not be performed by the Trial owner herself.
 Most likely, she will be supported by a local system administrator or consultant to help her decide what she needs, and to prepare the technical infrastructure.

 When the Test-bed is running, though, the Trial owner has to take responsibility again for defining the scenario in case she has not delegated this task.
 The scenario is key in that it translates specific objectives to a storyline so the solutions or people can be put to the test.

-As the Scenario Manager is not available in the current version of the Test-bed, only a brief outline can be provided.
 During the preparation, the Scenario Manager acts as the composer:

 - The objectives of the Trial are defined.
 - An overall scenario is described that can put these objectives to the test.
 - Specific storylines are created to stress the solutions.
+- Within each storyline, different acts are created, for example to:
+  - Instruct a simulator to start a flooding or other incident, or send out social media messages.
+  - Send a message to an observer, to watch-out for certain behaviours.
+  - Inform a role player to conduct a telephone call.

 During a Trial, the scenario is started by the Trial owner.
 The Scenario Manager, acting as the conductor now, instructs everyone when to perform their planned act.
-Optionally,she can control the scenario time, for example freezing the time during a break, or to steer the Trial in another direction.
+Optionally, she can control the scenario time, for example by freezing the time during a break.
+In case the users of a Solution missed an important test moment, she can also invoke optional storylines or acts, so the Solution and its users get another chance to prove itself.